 • OCD can develop during pregnancy or in the first year after giving birth.
 This is known as perinatal OCD and generally relates to a mother obsessively worrying about harming her baby.
 Again, this can run in families.

-• Some studies have suggested that OCD can be caused by biological factors – specifically, a lack of serotonin in the brain.
-However, research still remains inconclusive.
+• Some studies have suggested that OCD can be caused by biological factors – specifically, a lack of the hormone serotonin in the brain.
+However, research remains inconclusive.

 • Certain personality traits have been linked with a higher risk of developing OCD.
 For example, being very neat, meticulous, methodical, and setting high personal standards.

 • OCD often occurs alongside other mental health conditions such as ADHD, social anxiety disorder, and depression.
 In fact, it’s estimated that around 90% of people with OCD also have another mental health condition.
-That being said, this isn’t always the case.
+Though this isn’t always the case.

 4 tips for coping with OCD